MysteryDash/Offline-PS4-Remote-Play/README.md

 Then you have to start RemotePlay-Patched.exe to enjoy your PS4 Remote Play offline experience.
 I'll describe below another method to do the same thing without having to change RemotePlay.exe itself.

-## Will Remote Play work as usual ?
+## Will Remote Play work as usual?

 Yes, every aspect of the original Remote Play have been kept, except for the updates window, which will not even appear with the latest version of the patch.

 ## I don't trust those patches thrown at me like this...

 ... and that's perfectly fine.
-Here are the steps so that you can reproduce the patch (the first version) by yourself :
+Here are the steps so that you can reproduce the patch (the first version) by yourself:
 * Throw your RemotePlay.exe at [de4dot](https://github.com/0xd4d/de4dot) to remove the obfuscation.
 * Open your brand new RemotePlay-cleaned.exe using your favorite decompiler (ILSpy, .NET Reflector, etc...).
 In my case, I am using [dnSpy](https://github.com/0xd4d/dnSpy).
 Navigate to the class RemoteplayUI.CheckUpdate and look for the properties NeedUpdate and CancelRequest.
 Force them to return false.
 * There's a second edit to do.
 Look this time for the class called Class2 (this class is not in a namespace).